seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 O prince, I conjure thee, as thou believest
 There is another comfort than this world,
 That thou neglect me not, with that opinion
-That I am touch’d with madness!
+That I am touch'd with madness!
 Make not impossible
-That which but seems unlike: ’tis not impossible
+That which but seems unlike: 'tis not impossible
-But one, the wicked’st caitiff on the ground,
+But one, the wicked'st caitiff on the ground,
 May seem as shy, as grave, as just, as absolute
 As Angelo; even so may Angelo,
 In all his dressings, characts, titles, forms,
 Be an arch-villain; believe it, royal prince:
-If he be less, he’s nothing; but he’s more,
+If he be less, he's nothing; but he's more,
 Had I more name for badness.

 **DUKE VINCENTIO**
 By mine honesty,
-If she be mad,–as I believe no other,–
+If she be mad,--as I believe no other,--
 Her madness hath the oddest frame of sense,
 Such a dependency of thing on thing,
-As e’er I heard in madness.
+As e'er I heard in madness.

 **ISABELLA**
 O gracious duke,